 (b) Eurodif S.A. shall have authority to exercise the rights of, and meet the obligations of, Respondents under this Agreement and Petitioners are not obligated to comply with any directions, orders or requests from AREVA NC or AREVA NC Inc. under this Agreement.
-Any act or omission by Eurodif S.A. pursuant to, or in connection with, this Agreement shall be binding on AREVA NC and AREVA NC Inc. as if such act or omission was the direct result of their acts or failure to act; provided, however, that following the due execution and delivery by Eurodif S.A. of the Purchase Agreement between Eurodif S.A. and United States Enrichment Corporation referenced in Article 5 hereof, the Parties for the avoidance of doubt acknowledge that acts or omissions by Eurodif S.A. pursuant to, or in connection with, such Purchase Agreement do not constitute acts or omissions by Eurodif S.A. "pursuant to, or in connection with, such Purchase Agreement do not constitute acts or omissions by Eurodif S.A. "pursuant to, or in connection with, such Purchase Agreement do not constitute acts or omissions by Eurodif S.A. "pursuant to, or in connection with, such Purchase Agreement do not constitute acts or omissions by Eurodif S.A. "pursuant to, or in connection with, this Agreement" for purposes of the preceding clause.
+Any act or omission by Eurodif S.A. pursuant to, or in connection with, this Agreement shall be binding on AREVA NC and AREVA NC Inc. as if such act or omission was the direct result of their acts or failure to act; provided, however, that following the due execution and delivery by Eurodif S.A. of the Purchase Agreement between Eurodif S.A. and United States Enrichment Corporation referenced in Article 5 hereof, the Parties for the avoidance of doubt acknowledge that acts or omissions by Eurodif S.A. pursuant to, or in connection with, such Purchase Agreement do not constitute acts or omissions by Eurodif S.A. "pursuant to, or in connection with, this Agreement" for purposes of the preceding clause.